StevenFox96/OperatorOps/README.md

 If you wish to first test and operate the system in a more controlled environment, please refer to this [guide](https://google.com).

 The **Creator.eco Operator** role is one of the most fundamental building blocks of the **Creator.eco** ecosystem.
 A **Creator.eco Operator** has many responsibilities.
-Among them are managing the lifecycle of the **WebApp**, maintaining security, preserving the availability and reliability of the **WebApp** and customization for the target market.
+Among them are managing the lifecycle of the **Web App**, maintaining security, preserving the availability and reliability of the **Web App** and customization for the target market.

 For more in-depth information about the **Creator.eco** role, and the other roles in the eocsystem please check [here](https://google.com).

 ### Table of contents:

 1. [Introduction](#introduction)
 2. [Prerequisites](#prerequisites)
 3. [Configuration Architecture](#architecture)